ellakoa/postcard-poem/content/posts/washer-woman.md

   variety of words when describing the weather especially when the locality gets put into the pot.
-The Folkestone Washer Women is one of the terms that is used to describe the heavy rain clouds that chase in from the English Channel and if you get caught out in one of their wash days you are in for a soaking.
+The Folkestone Washer Women is one of the terms that is used to describe the heavy rain clouds that chase in from the English Channel and if you get caught out on one of their wash days you are in for a soaking.
 The old signal box at Folkestone Harbour station just before a wash day and before the redevelopment of this area.
 I remember as a child standing on the pier watching the boat trains arrive, one particular time I saw a girl about my age